 I’m sure I’ve told you before that our family uses non-traditional approaches to math twice a week.
-We do this partly to get away from falling into the textbook rut, and partly because I believe varied approaches to any subject are good for raising a well-rounded, educated child.
+Adding logic games keeps us from falling into the textbook rut.
+I believe varied approaches to any subject are good for raising a well-rounded, educated child.

 One of our most favorite things to do during math time is play games!
 Today I’m going to share some of our favorite logic related games.